cncf/techdocs/docs/analytics.md

     realtime (provided that there are active users).
 You should see roughly the same number and distribution of active users reported by the UA console.

-### Phase 2 - configure the GA4 ID as the main GA ID
+### Stage 2 - configure the GA4 ID as the main GA ID

 - Ensure that the website supports the GA configuration of more than one id.
 If it doesn't, consider using a project-specific layout like the following: